conda-forge/pixell-feedstock/README.md

 rectangular pixelization.
 It is mainly targeted for use with maps of the sky (e.g. CMB intensity and polarization maps, stacks of 21 cm intensity maps, binned galaxy positions or shear) in cylindrical projection, but its core functionality is more general.
-It extends numpy’s ndarray to an ndmap class that associates a World Coordinate System (WCS) with a numpy array.
+It extends numpy's ndarray to an ndmap class that associates a World Coordinate System (WCS) with a numpy array.
 It includes tools for Fourier transforms (through numpy or pyfft) and spherical harmonic transforms (through ducc0) of such maps and tools